radivot/myelo/CML/michor05/identifiability/README.md

        lty = c(NA,2,1), pch = c(1, NA, NA)) #=> initFitted.png
 ```
 ![](outs/initFitted.png)

-which shows how much initial estimates lie away from final estimates.
+which shows how much initial estimates were away from final estimates.

 The following MCMC code takes time to run, so we save the result.